pdimens/harpy/Modules/snp.md

 ### populations
 Grouping samples changes the way the variant callers computes certain statistics when calling variants.
-If you have reason to beleive there is a biologically meaningful grouping scheme to your samples, then you should include it.
+If you have reason to believe there is a biologically meaningful grouping scheme to your samples, then you should include it.

 ----